girish0011/girish/README.md

 - 👋 Hi, I’m @girish0011
-- 👀 I’m interested in python coding
+- 👀 I’m interested in coding
 - 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on AI,ML
 - 📫 How to reach me girishkadam0011@gmail.com